Shroud of Turin: Tests for pigments

 In October 1978 a team of scientists affiliated with STURP took 32 samples from the surface of the Shroud, using adhesive tape.
 Of those samples, 18 were taken from areas of the Shroud that showed a body or blood image, while 14 were taken from non-image areas.
 The chemical microscopist Walter McCrone, a leading expert in the forensic authentication of historical documents and works of art, examined the tapes using polarized light microscopy and other physical and chemical techniques.
 McCrone concluded that the Shroud's body image had been painted with a dilute pigment of red ochre (a form of iron oxide) in a collagen tempera (i.e., gelatin) medium, using a technique similar to the grisaille employed in the 14th century by Simone Martini and other European artists.
 McCrone also found that the "bloodstains" in the image had been highlighted with vermilion (a bright red pigment made from mercury sulfide), also in a collagen tempera medium.
 McCrone reported that no actual blood was present in the samples taken from the Shroud.

 Other members of STURP rejected McCrone's conclusions and concluded, based on their own examination of the Shroud and the tape samples, that the image on the Shroud could not be explained by the presence of pigments.
 Mark Anderson, who was working for McCrone, analyzed the Shroud samples.
-In his book Ray Rogers states that Anderson, who was McCrone's Raman microscopy expert, concluded that the samples acted as organic material when he subjected them to the laser.
+In his book, chemist Raymond Rogers states that Anderson, who was McCrone's Raman microscopy expert, concluded that the samples acted as organic material when he subjected them to the laser.
 McCrone resigned from STURP in June 1980, after giving back all of the tape samples in his possession to Ray Rogers.

 John Heller and Alan Adler examined the same samples and agreed with McCrone's result that the cloth contains iron oxide.
 However, they argued that the exceptional purity of the chemical and comparisons with other ancient textiles showed that, while retting flax absorbs iron selectively, the iron itself was not the source of the image on the shroud.

 After his analysis of the Shroud was first published in 1980, McCrone continued to argue in journal articles, public lectures, and in the book Judgment Day for the Shroud of Turin (which appeared in 1996), that the Shroud had been painted in the 14th century and that it showed no traces of actual blood.
-He also argued that the members of STURP lacked relevant expertise in the chemical microanalysis of historical artworks and that their non-detection of pigment in the Shroud's image was "consistent with the sensitivity of the instruments and techniques they used."
+He also argued that the members of STURP lacked relevant expertise in the chemical microanalysis of historical artworks and that their non-detection of pigment in the Shroud's image was "consistent with the sensitivity of the instruments and techniques they used".
 For his work on the Shroud, McCrone was awarded the American Chemical Society's National Award in Analytical Chemistry in 2000.

-All attempts to replicate the image in the lab have so far failed, and the source and method of the shroud's image continues to be unclear.